ARM-software/psa-api/doc/crypto/api/ops/key-encapsulation.rst

             This is an input parameter: it is not updated with the final key attributes.
             The final attributes of the new key can be queried by calling `psa_get_key_attributes()` with the key's identifier.
     .. param:: psa_key_id_t * output_key
-        On success, an identifier for the newly created shared output key.
+        On success, an identifier for the newly created shared secret key.
         `PSA_KEY_ID_NULL` on failure.
     .. param:: uint8_t * ciphertext
         Buffer where the ciphertext output is to be written.